 Then file gets modified and container now fetch the file from top layers.
 Every modification in container creates an extra unnecessary layer which consume disk space and when this container is committed, we get a giant image.

 - Docker allows to latch a Tag with your Docker image name which should be used very carefully.
 Never ever use Latest tag with your Images.
 As if you provide no tag, images will take Latest tag by default.
 It could lead to disasters that are nearly unrecoverable as your images might get mixed.
 Use tags efficiently as a tool for version control that can be easy to remember and manage.

 - Docker community keep saying to run one process per container.
 But sometimes our applications could have different requirements that would not allow to package different processes in different container.
 Multiple processes can be run inside a running container using Supervisor, proper Entrypoint techniques etc. Also keep in my mind that docker are build to log multiple process properly so we will need to create proper logging mechanism for these processes.

 - It is good practice to pass credentials as arguments while building instead of hard-coding these credentials.
 Credentials are needed to changed from time to time.
 So hard coding them isn’t the best way to go.

 - Docker provides root access directly to any user that enters the running container.
 It is fine working around developing and testing environments.
-But for production servers, that might be the good idea as one may think it is.
+But for production servers, that might not be the good idea as one may think it is.
 Docker policies on security keeps improving and updating but we still have to try to use non-root user accessing our files or data inside the docker container.

 There are other points as well that one might consider while dockerizing their applications.
 Above mentioned points, however, are good enough to kickstart your docker application in a optimised manner.